6 Questions to Ask Before You Refinance Your Mortgage

 Understanding your financial situation can help you make the right choice.
 Here are six questions you should ask before you refinance your mortgage.

 Before you begin the refinancing process, identify what you're hoping to accomplish.
-There are a variety of different reasons why you might want to refinance, whether it's lowering your monthly payments, reducing the term of your mortgage or having cash to fund home improvements.
+There are many reasons you might want to refinance, whether it's lowering your monthly payments, reducing the term of your mortgage or having cash to fund home improvements.

 These goals will have an impact on how you might want to approach refinancing.
 For example, reducing the term from 30 to 15 years can save you money over the long run, but you'll also want to be sure you can afford higher monthly payments.

 One of the primary factors that will determine your interest rates for the new mortgage is your credit score.
-If yours falls in the range that's considered poor credit, usually 300 to 600 on the scale that goes to 850, you could see significantly higher interest rates on the loan.
-That can add up.
+If yours falls in the range that's considered poor credit—usually 300 to 600 on a scale that goes to 850—you could see significantly higher interest rates on the loan.
+This can add up.

 Determine your credit score before you start the process.
 You can check your current score online.
 If it's below 700, you might not qualify for the most competitive rates.
-It may make sense to devote time to increasing your score before you refinance.
+It may make sense to devote time to determining your credit score before you refinance.

 This should be one of the first questions you ask.
 Ideally, you want to have at least 20% equity in your home.
 Otherwise, you might have to pay for private mortgage insurance, or PMI.